ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 * Online homework is a component of this course and is provided by a third-party company.
 Please be aware that this company will be storing assessment information that may be associated with you.
 As a way to protect your personal information, you may be assigned a random ID to enter into the system.
 Only the random ID, performance on the online homework, and the affiliation to the University of Alberta for this random ID will be conveyed to the company.
 You are not required to provide any additional personal information to this company.
 If you have concerns about this, please contact the instructor of the course.

+Additional learning resources aimed at facilitating student learning, and perhaps including formative assessment tools, are available from the textbook publisher and may be accessed for a fee paid by the student to the third-party provider (e.g., textbook company).
+Students choosing to access and use the online resources should note the following:

 * Firebase (Google) \- See "Course Fees" above.

-* Registration in the system and any monetary transactions are of your own accord and not the responsibility of the University.
+* Registration in the system and any monetary transactions are of their own accord and not the responsibility of the University of Alberta.

-* Students should be mindful of protecting their personal information and should be aware of how their personal information might be used and/or shared.
+* Students should be mindful of protecting personal information and aware of how their personal information might be used and/or shared.

-* Students MUST NOT use their @ualberta email address or CCID to register into the system and instead should use a non-identifying email address or account.
+* Students can consider using a non-identifying email address or account for these purposes.

 ---